Ley789/SimpleRayTracer/Thesis/thesis.md

 $$

 where $a = <\vec{d},\vec{d}>$, $b=2*<\vec{o},\vec{d}>$ and $c=<\vec{o},\vec{o}>$.
+The smallest positive result of the quadratic equation leads to the nearest intersection.

 ### Box intersection

-To get the intersection between a ray and a box we check the boundaries.
+To get the nearest intersection between a ray and a box we check the boundaries.
 We will show this for the x-component, for the other components it works analog.

 $$
   \begin{split}